 It depends on your circumstances and goals as to whether a Will or a revocable living trust makes more sense for you.
 But here in general terms are some observations about Wills and living trusts.

-– Stephen and Barbara J., elder law / disability law and estate planning clients, Rockville, Maryland
+– Cynthia H., elder law / disability law and estates & trusts law client, Rockville, Maryland

 Montgomery County Elder Law and Estates & Trusts Attorney Henry Nash is a graduate of the University of Maryland, and received his juris doctorate (J.D.)
 From the George Washington University School of Law.
 Mr. Nash has been licensed to practice law in the state of Maryland since 1989, and in the District of Columbia since 1990.
 Practice Areas Advance health care directives Durable financial powers of attorney Guardianship Medical Assistance… Read More